Azərbaycanda bu rayonlarda ehsan süfrələri LƏĞV OLUNDU

 Located between Russia, Iran, and Armenia, Azerbaijan is the largest nation in the Caucasus region and home to diverse landscapes, from vast mountain ridges to plains and lowlands.
 The picturesque Caspian port and capital city of Baku is a popular destination for tourists, though many often fail to acknowledge the forty percent of Azeri citizens living in poverty.
 Past the luxury hotels and modern art museums, this Eurasian country holds over 650,000 internally displaced people as a result of the Armenian-Azeri conflict.

 The Armenian-Azeri territorial dispute over the enclave of Nagorno-Karabakh erupted into armed conflict in 1992 before a ceasefire was issued two years later.
-This region has been home to tens of thousands of ethnic Armenians although it lies within Azerbaijan’s internationally recognized borders.
-Continued attempts were made at peace for decades until just recently Azerbaijan forcibly took full control of this region in 2023.
-Nagorno-Karabakh to Azerbaijani control is also likely to alter power dynamics in the South Caucasus, a region that for centuries has been at the crossroad of geopolitical interests of Russia, Turkey and Western nations.
+This region has been home to tens of thousands of ethnic Armenians, although it lies within Azerbaijan’s internationally recognized borders.
+Continued attempts were made at peace for decades until just recently, Azerbaijan forcibly took full control of this region in 2023.
+Nagorno-Karabakh to Azerbaijani control is also likely to alter power dynamics in the South Caucasus, a region that for centuries has been at the crossroads of geopolitical interests of Russia, Turkey, and Western nations.
 Though political tensions are high, Azerbaijan’s successful oil-dominated economy keeps the nation fiscally stable, and growing the tourism industry in Baku is one of the government’s top priorities.

 10,650,239